daviddenton/q-ext/README.md

 ####allSettled(namedPromiseObject) -> Promise
 Simply pass an object with named promises.
-The results are grouped by result (fulfilled/rejected) which can then be spread() into a node-like callback which gives you the errorsByName and resultsByName:
+The results are grouped by result (fulfilled/rejected) which can then be spread() into a node-like callback which gives you the errorsByName and resultsByName.
+NOTE: Unlike traditional node callbacks, the errorsByName object is NEVER undefined (instead being an empty object):
 ```javascript
 qExt.allSettled({
     aSuccessfulPromise: q.resolve('result'),